 Both tools have some nice features I will discuss here in more detail below.
 You can find them both on the Capture tool tab.

-You see numbers, icons, and other indicators which have a resemblance with your camera.
+You see numbers, icons, and other indicators that have a resemblance to your camera.
 Items are bright or dimmed.
 Brightly lit items are configurable with a mouse click.
 This will open a list of all possible settings for you to set like shutter speed, file format, white balance, light metering mode and drive mode.

-Two circular buttons, one small for Live View and one large for Capture, are now easily recognisable and impossible to miss.
+Two circular buttons, one small for Live View and one large for Capture, are now easily recognizable and impossible to miss.

 When you click on a bright lit value, a drop-down box opens and you can select another value from the list or use the ‘-‘ and ‘+’ signs like at the top of the shutter speed list.

 Are you a diehard in this field or a digital tech that wants to know it all?
 Click on the three dots in the upper right corner of the Camera tool to open its action menu.
 What you see is not specifically new to 8.3 but interesting nevertheless.